Sermons

 1 April 2018

-Do you know what the 10 greatest fears are: FEAR OF FLYING FEAR OF PUBLIC SPEAKING FEAR OF HEIGHTS FEAR OF THE DARK FEAR OF INTIMACY FEAR OF DEATH FEAR OF FAILURE FEAR OF REJECTION FEAR OF SPIDERS FEAR OF COMMITMENT I was rather surprised to see that fear of spiders was so low down… Read more
+Do you know what the 10 greatest fears are: FEAR OF FLYING FEAR OF PUBLIC SPEAKING FEAR OF HEIGHTS FEAR OF THE DARK FEAR OF INTIMACY FEAR OF DEATH FEAR… Read more

 Easter Sunday Dawn Service-Our Lives Rebooted (Year B)